google/skia-buildbot/skolo/ansible/switchboard/roles/install_test_machine_monitor/README.md

 ```

 Then visit http://go/cipd/p/skia/internal/test_machine_monitor/+/ (or look
-in the logs) to find the version for that build and pass is to this
+in the logs) to find the version for that build and pass it to this
 playbook via --extra-vars.

 For example: